canonical/ubuntu-core-docs/en/reference/gadget.md

 * a bootloader definition (`grub`, `u-boot`)
 * a partitioning schema eg. `mbr`

-Volumes defining the structure and content for the images to be written into one ore more block devices of the gadget device.
-Each volume in in the structure represents a different image for a "disk" in the device. (optional)
+Volumes define the structure and content of the images to be written into one or more block devices of the gadget device.
+Each volume in the structure represents a different image for a "disk" in the device.

+### Specification

+The following specification defines what is supported in `gadget.yaml`:

+```
+# Define the format of this file.
+The default and latest format is zero.
+# Clients reading this file must reject it the format is greater than
+# the supported one. (optional)
+format: <int>

+# Default configuration options for defined snaps, applied on installation.
+# (optional)
+defaults:
+    <snap id>:
+        <key>: <value>

+# If device-tree is specified, `dtbs/<filename>` must exist in kernel or
+# gadget snap (depends on origin) and `snap_device_tree_origin` and
+# and `snap_device_tree` are made available for u-boot and grub. (optional)
+device-tree: <filename>

+# Defines where the device tree is.
+Defaults to gadget. (optional)
+device-tree-origin: kernel

+# Volumes defining the structure and content for the images to be written
+# into one ore more block devices of the gadget device.
+Each volume in
+# in the structure represents a different image for a "disk" in the device.
+# (optional)
 volumes:

-```
-  # Name of volume and image file generated.
-Must be formed by [a-z-]+. (required)
+  # Name of volume and output image file.
+Must match [a-z-]+. (required)
   <volume name>:

     # 2-digit hex code for MBR disk ID or GUID for GPT disk id. (optional)
     id: <id>

     # Bootloader in the volume.
-Required in at least one volume. (required/optional)
+Required in one volume. (required/optional)
     bootloader: grub | u-boot

     # Which partitioning schema to use.
 Defaults to gpt. (optional)